Skip navigation EPAM

 EPAMer Nanar Chahverdian shares advice and motivation

-Nanar Chahverdian started her career at a healthcare technology consulting firm with management in New York City and developers in Yerevan (Armenia).
+Nanar Chahverdian started her career at a healthcare technology consulting firm with management in New York City and developers in Yerevan,Armenia.

 "I was a software engineer who assisted a project manager," recalls Nanar.
-In 2014, when the company became part of EPAM, she received a proposal to become a project manager and has stayed with EPAM Armenia ever since.
+In 2014, when the company became part of EPAM, she received a proposal to become a project manager and has stayed with EPAM ever since.

 In this interview, Nanar highlights the advantages of the job, speaks about the qualities and knowledge of a good project manager and how karate has helped her.

 The obvious recommendation is to become familiar with the basics of project management.
 A scrum master course would be a good start.
-Besides that, there is one thing that a PM would need regardless of the project methodology— soft skills.
+Besides that, there is one thing that a PM would need regardless of the project methodology—soft skills.
 When technical specialists consider becoming managers, they need to understand that their schedule will be full of meetings and correspondence, communication that many software engineers do not enjoy.
 Many tasks demand urgent attention, so you should be good at prioritization and time management.

 One more piece of advice is to stay humble and be a friend to your team.
-Learn about stress management - there is a lot of responsibility on the shoulders of a project manager.
+Learn about stress management—there is a lot of responsibility on the shoulders of a project manager.
 It is slightly tricky to be responsible for everything while not doing everything.

 What is your strategy to tackle stressful situations?

 First, I utilize reframing, which means changing your thinking and seeing a problem as a positive challenge.
-In an emergency case, it is important to distract yourself from work for at least five minutes: drink water or look out the window.
+In an emergency case, it is important to distract yourself from work for at least five minutes: drink some water or look out the window.

 Do you have any helpful hobbies for these cases?

 In my case, it is sports.
 I have been practicing karate for many years and have a black belt.
-This activity has helped me discipline my work and suppress stress.
+This activity has helped me discipline my work and manage stress.
 I also love hiking; it recharges me when I feel drained.

 Sounds fascinating!
 Could you please share your advice on establishing trust in a team?